Lucky Lips: Chart performance

-Other cover versions
+Other notable versions

 With lyrics in Swedish by Christer Jonasson as "Slit och släng", Siw Malmkvist scored a 9 week long Svensktoppen hit with the song from November 5, 1966 – January 14, 1967, peaking at #2.
 These lyrics reflects the society of Swedish in the 1950s and 60s.
-Siw Malmkvist also made a version in Danish, "Slid og slæb".

-In 1969, a Catalan version, "Llavis de mel" (Honey lips), was included in "Tots Som Pops", the first LP recorded by the Catalan group La Trinca.
-The lyrics were translated and adapted by the writer Jaume Picas (1921–1976).

 Estonian singer Ivo Linna and his band Rock Hotell recorded an Estonian language version titled Kikilips (Bowtie) about the article of clothing in 1980.
 His version has become a very well-known song in Estonia.

 In 2003, Florian Ast released a Bernese German version titled "Schöni Meitschi" (Beautiful Girls).
 The song reached #7 in Schweizer Hitparade.